drocheam/fillwan/ReadMe.md

 ## Fillword Analysis

 This tool analyzes a given text for fill words and other potentially unwanted words and expressions in scientific writing.
-Outputs are a list of found words with occurence count as well as a sentence list.
+Outputs statistics and a list of found words with occurence count.
+Using the dump option it outputs the original text with the expressions being highlighted.

 ### Analyzed Words (English)